-Poaching is a cooking technique that typically involves cooking food in a liquid, such as water, milk, stock, or wine.
+Poaching is a technique that typically involves cooking food in a liquid, such as water, milk, stock, or wine.
 It differs from other “moist” cooking methods in that it is usually at a lower temperature, around 158°F to 176°F. The low temperature makes it ideal for delicate foods, such as eggs, poultry, fish, and fruit – foods that might fall apart using higher temperatures.
-Because poaching doesn’t usually use fat or oil to flavor the food, it can be a healthier option.
+Because it doesn’t usually use fat or oil to flavor the food, it can be a healthier option.

 CVap® ovens make poaching even easier.
 Heated, precisely controlled water vapor takes the place of the liquid bath.
 You can maximize food production in a very small footprint.
 Because CVap ovens are so precise, your poached foods will come out moist and perfect, every time.